it33/mattermost-openshift/README.md

 # Mattermost for OpenShift Origin 3

-This is instant mattermost application for OpenShift Origin 3.
+This is instant Mattermost application for OpenShift Origin 3.

-The license applies to all files insinde this repository, not mattermost itself.
+The license applies to all files inside this repository, not Mattermost itself.

 ## Prerequisites